Just testing a status entry type … 🙂

 So, why did I ever switch away from Android?
 Well, that is quite easy to answer: My Nexus 4 fell on the floor.
 The touchscreen was broken and a repair would have been more expensive than a new entry level Windows Phone device.
 So, as you might have guessed, I got a Windows Phone.

-Back than I was using Spotify for music and other than that my sync needs are not big – email of course, but Windows Phone had no problem with that, only my card/cal-dav accounts were a bit tricky to set up.
+Back then I was using Spotify for music and other than that my sync needs are not big – email of course, but Windows Phone had no problem with that, only my card/cal-dav accounts were a bit tricky to set up.

 Windows phone (version 8) was ok.
 Very fast for a very cheap phone.